chainHero/heroes-service/README.md

 	ChannelConfig    string
 }

-// Initialize reads configuration from file and sets up client, chain and event hub func Initialize() (*FabricSetup, error) {
+// Initialize reads the configuration file and sets up the client, chain and event hub func Initialize() (*FabricSetup, error) {

 	// Add parameters for the initialization